numberplates/plateit-api-docs/objects/order-bill-to.md

 > This is a singleton resource.

-!> A billing address is only required if it is different to the shipping address.
+!> A billing address is only required if it is different to the [OrderShipTo](/objects/order-ship-to.md) (shipping) address.

 ## Data References